JonathanColo98/JavaCars/README.md

 # JavaCars
-Example concurrent program in Java
+An example of concurrent program in Java